draekko-rand/nik_for_gimp/README.md

 ### Issues:

 * GIMP will complain with the message 'Incompatible type for "RichTIFFIPTC"; tag ignored' after using some of the apps.
 If you click ok, the error will go away and everything will work.
-Note that if you have the convert utility program from the imagemagick package those warnings will disappear.
+Note that if you have the convert utility program installed from the imagemagick package those warnings will disappear.

 ### Credits: